mas-bandwidth/netcode/STANDARD.md

 ## Server-Side Connection Process

-The first thing the server must do is negotiate connection with potential clients.

 The server follows these basic rules when processing connection requests:

 1. Clients must have a valid connect token to connect.